-The Corporation also seeks to reduce losses that may arise from catastrophes or other events that cause unfavourable underwriting results by reinsuring certain levels of risk with SCISL and other insurers.
+The Corporation seeks to reduce losses that may arise from catastrophes or other events that cause unfavourable underwriting results by reinsuring certain levels of risk with SCISL and other insurers.

-The policy of underwriting and reinsuring contracts of insurance limits the liability of the Corporation to a maximum amount on any one loss as follows:
+The policy of underwriting and reinsuring contracts of insurance limits the liability of the Corporation to a maximum amount of \$1.8 million (2021 - \$1.8 million) on any one loss.
+In addition, the Corporation carries auto physical damage catastrophe reinsurance limiting combined exposure to \$2.5 million (2021 - \$2.5 million) per event.

-(thousa nds of \$)

-2020 2019

-Property \$ 1,500 \$ 1,500

-Automobile and general liability 1,500 1,500

-In addition, the Corporation carries property and auto physical damage catastrophe reinsurance limiting combined exposure to \$2.5 million per event.